hariomahlawat/Banned-App-Detector/README.md

 focuses on third‑party packages only.
 While scanning is in progress the screen shows a loading indicator.

-The results screen begins with a summary card showing how many apps were scanned and how many fall into the HIGH, MEDIUM and LOW categories.
-The card also highlights the number of packages originating from Chinese publishers.
+The results screen begins with a dynamic summary card.
+It states how many apps were scanned and either confirms that no problems were detected or lists the issues found.
+Issues may include apps from Chinese publishers, direct APK installs, modified packages or those requesting many dangerous permissions.
-These apps are listed in a separate section.
-If no Chinese origin apps are found, a green success message is shown instead.
+Any detected apps are then shown in their own sections below.

 The asset files are stored in `src/main/assets`: